Transform Your Classroom with Live Executive Function Training

 What You'll Learn

-Participants should plan to attend both sessions, in order, during the month of their registration.
+Participants should plan to attend both workshops, in order, during the month of their registration.
 After completing both workshops in the program, they’ll receive a certificate of completion.
 Continuing Education credits are available in most states.
 Please check with your state board of education for qualification.

 Workshop 1